Hard-scattering factorization with heavy quarks: A general treatment: Basics of factorization when

 Given that we obtained the factorization theorem by decomposing momentum space into a hard region and a collinear region, the integral in Eq.\ (\ref{pdf.defn}) is restricted to the collinear region.
 When we provide a more correct proof, we will remove the restriction to collinear momenta, so that the definition of a parton density is exactly as a matrix element of a bilocal operator on the light-cone.

-{}From the definition of $Z$, Eq.\ (\ref{Z.def.massive}), it then follows that that the hard scattering coefficient is computed from $H$ by contracting with the Dirac matrices appropriate for an external on-shell fermion, with a spin average:
+{}From the definition of $Z$, Eq.\ (\ref{Z.def.massive}), it then follows that that the hard-scattering coefficient is computed from $H$ by contracting with the Dirac matrices appropriate for an external on-shell fermion, with a spin average:

 The factor of $1/2$ means that $\hat F$ has the normalization of a spin-averaged cross section.